Juubes/element-machine/README.md

 # ElementMachine

 ElementMachine is a web development practise project based on some existing games such as Little Alchemy.
-The idea is to over engineer a scalable cloud-based backend with Firebase and Google Cloud Platform.
+The idea is to over engineer a scalable cloud-based backend with NextJS, Firebase and Google Cloud Platform.

 # Idea